Build Your Mobile-Friendly Website – Mobile SEO Best Practices

 - A new feature called click to call exists only in the mobile websites that can make a call in just one touch.

 - GPS navigation is also available in a mobile website.

 Desktop and smartphones need a different version of websites as they use different bandwidth to upload the website’s page on the screen.
-So this desktop-based websites are difficult to open in smartphones and are not mobile friendly.
-To access desktop versions users have to bear a lot more pain in zooming in and out of the content.
-It creates an undelightful and frustrating user experience and increases bounce rate whereas the mobile-friendly website is easily readable and provide immediate access to its contents.
+If we access desktop version websites on mobiles then users find it very difficult in zooming in and out of the content.
+Therefore, desktop-based websites are difficult to open in smartphones and are not mobile friendly.
+It creates an undelightful and frustrating user experience, thereby, increasing the bounce rate.

 4. Why Should You Build a Mobile-Friendly Website?

 - The design of the website should work on both desktop and mobile platforms.
-The overall architecture of the website should be formed in such a way that its content can be adjusted and seen on both platforms.
+The overall architecture of the website should be framed in such a way that its content can be adjusted and seen on both the platforms.

 - The layout should be appropriate for smartphones.
 Texts, images, font, size should be easily readable on smartphones.

-- Keep a limited number of a plug-in to avoid downtime of the website for mobile uploads.
+- Keep a limited number of the plug-in to avoid downtime of the website for mobile uploads.